himanshu864/DevObs/HTML.md

 # Hyper Text Markup Language

-### Html is skeleton/head of a website.
-Css is skin/beauty.
+> Html is skeleton/head of a website.
+CSS is skin/beauty.
 And JS is brain/functioning

-Opening and closing tags, or empty tags
+Opening/closing tags OR empty tags

-### html is case insensitive language
+html is *case insensitive* language

 `<!-- comments -->`